stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (yzhu12-stat6250): We use the END= option in the SET statement.
 - Question (meisenbach-stat6250): With concatenate, what happens when rows have the same values for a particular variable (e.g. ID)?
 - Answer (meisenbach-stat6250): Nothing, both rows are in the output.
+- Question (rluo-stat6250): What is the difference between appending and the concatenating?
+- Answer (rluo-stat6250): Concatenating will create a completely new dataset while appending just simply add one to another.

 [Course Textbook Chapter 12, Problem 4]